Homepage > Blog > Mesh WiFi Vs WiFi Extender: Which Is Better?

 This makes them an attractive option for users who are looking for a quick and easy way to extend their Wi-Fi coverage without breaking the bank.

-However, Wi-Fi extenders have some limitations compared to Mesh Wi-Fi systems.
+However, Wi-Fi extenders have some limitations compared to mesh Wi-Fi systems.
 Since they rely on the existing Wi-Fi signal from the router, they may not always provide the same level of performance or reliability.
 In areas where the original signal is weak or congested, the extender may struggle to provide a stable connection.

 Using multiple extenders in close proximity can create network congestion and lead to slower speeds and reduced performance.